Tomb Raider: Lara Croft spin-offs

-From 2010 to 2015, a subseries simply titled Lara Croft was in development at Crystal Dynamics, with different gameplay than the main series and existing in its own continuity.
+From 2010 to 2015, a subseries simply titled Lara Croft was in development at Crystal Dynamics, introducing an isometric video game graphics gameplay style was released, existing in its own continuity.
 The first game, Lara Croft and the Guardian of Light, was released in 2010 as a downloadable title for PC, PS3 and Xbox 360.
 It was followed by Lara Croft and the Temple of Osiris, released for retail and download in 2014 for PC, PS4 and Xbox One.
 Both titles were released in a compilation entitled The Lara Croft Collection for Nintendo Switch in 2023.
 An entry for mobile devices, an endless runner platformer titled Lara Croft: Relic Run, was released in 2015.
 Square Enix Montreal also released a platform-puzzler for mobile devices, Lara Croft Go in 2015.

 Other spin-offs

-In 2003, four Tomb Raider titles for mobile phones were released.
+In 2023, four Tomb Raider titles for mobile phones were released.
 Developed by Emerald City Games for iOS and Android devices, Tomb Raider Reloaded is an action arcade and free-to-play game released by CDE Entertainment in 2022.
 A Tomb Raider themed downloadable content expansion for PowerWash Simulator was released for free on 31 January 2023.